-In addition, staff have a responsibility to conform and undertake in house training opportunities, including E-Learning for You (ELFY) as well as appropriate external training events, in line with their NMC and SSSC registration that enhances their practice in dealing with and reducing the use of unnecessary restraint interventions as far as possible.
+In addition, staff have a responsibility to conform and undertake in house training opportunities, including Access LMS, as well as appropriate external training events, in line with their NMC and SSSC registration that enhances their practice in dealing with and reducing the use of unnecessary restraint interventions as far as possible.
 In conjunction with risk assessments, education and training, staff will be competent to support residents to maximise their liberties in as safe an approach as possible, whilst promoting their safety and well-being as far as feasible.